 By now, small, medium and large businesses should already be reporting through STP, or have applied to the ATO to start reporting at a later date.
 For companies with four or fewer employees, you can choose a no-cost or low-cost solution when one is available.
-These solutions have been made for micro employers who need to report through STP but do not currently have STP ready software.
+These solutions have been made for micro employers who need to report through STP but do not currently have Single Touch Payroll ready software.

 2. There are no penalties for mistakes, missed or late reports for the first year

-This one is pretty self-explanatory but the ATO understands that there is a required adjustment period.
+This one is pretty self-explanatory but the ATO understands that there’s a required adjustment period.
 The most important thing is that businesses simply start reporting through STP.
 For businesses that have applied to start reporting through STP later than 1 July 2019, this means you may still be in this grace period.

 The Commissioner Chris Jordan made a statement regarding this, “I want to reassure small business and give my personal guarantee that our approach to extending Single Touch Payroll will be flexible, reasonable and pragmatic…There will be no penalties for mistakes, missed or late reports for the first year.”

-You can read his full statement on the STP transition for small employers here.
+You can read his full statement on the Single Touch Payroll transition for small employers here.